-In addition to our excellent faculty and curricular offerings, the Georgetown English Department currently enjoys productive partnerships with the Journal of Cinema and Media Studies (formerly Cinema Journal), the Lannan Center for Poetics and Social Practice, and the Caine Prize for African Writing, and many of our colleagues enjoy participating as affiliate faculty in the work of a variety of partner units at Georgetown, including the new Department of African American Studies, and the Programs in American Studies, Women’s and Gender Studies, Film and Media Studies, Catholic Studies, Medieval Studies, Justice and Peace Studies, Disability Studies and Journalism.
+In addition to our excellent faculty and curricular offerings, the Georgetown English Department currently enjoys productive partnerships with the Journal of Cinema and Media Studies (formerly Cinema Journal), the Lannan Center for Poetics and Social Practice, and the Caine Prize for African Writing, and many of our colleagues enjoy participating as affiliate faculty in the work of a variety of partner units at Georgetown, including the Department of African American Studies, and the Programs in American Studies, Women’s and Gender Studies, Film and Media Studies, Catholic Studies, Medieval Studies, Justice and Peace Studies, Disability Studies, and Journalism.
 And, as part of our commitment to social justice in the community and on campus, we are the long-time home of the Sursum Corda youth literacy tutoring project (now known as the Golden Rule Program), as well as a long-time partner of Georgetown’s Center for Social Justice and Community Scholars Program.

 Unfortunately this greeting cannot list all of the additional ways that our department supports the work of our students and the life of our campus, but none of it would be possible without the support we receive in turn from our top-notch professional office staff, who are always available during hours of operation to make sure that everything we do runs smoothly and reliably.

 To our guests to this webpage, we invite your questions, and your suggestions for making this site more helpful to you, and we invite you to visit us during office hours on the third and fourth floors of New North Hall.
-We take genuine pride in our efforts to make our workspace professional, and hospitable, and inclusive, and safe: and we look forward to doing what we can to welcome you here if you ever decide to visit us as a guest, or join us as a student or colleague.
+We take genuine pride in our efforts to make our workspace professional, hospitable, inclusive, and safe: and we look forward to doing what we can to welcome you here if you ever decide to visit us as a guest, or join us as a student or colleague.

 Ricardo L. Ortíz